fidesosu/passelimerit-docs/parts/authentication/index.md

 ![An image](../../dist/images/api-keys-list-1-dark.png)

-For every API request you make, you’ll need to include `ApiId`, `timestamp` and `signature` as request parameters.
+For every API request you make, you'll need to include `ApiId`, `timestamp` and `signature` as request parameters.

 Signature is in Base64 format and is calculated using your ApiKey with HMAC-SHA-256, based on the ApiId+timestamp+RequestJSON.